 One of the largest contributors to improved ranking for location-based search queries is a five-star review of your business within Google’s search results.
 Such a review is often the first impression a customer gets of your business, so this feature can make a huge difference to your overall reputation.
 It can also be the determining factor over whether a customer favours you or a competitor.

-In this blog, we’ll cover what Google rankings are, how to manage them, how to increase the volume of Google reviews for your site and why Google reviews are a critical aspect of your SEO campaign.
+In this blog, we’ll cover what Google rankings are, how to manage them, how to increase the volume of Google reviews for your site and why Google reviews are a critical aspect of your Local SEO campaign.

 What are Google reviews and why are they important?